A voice said, “I want to drive.”

 My friend Paige and I were sharing a modest flat near the campus.
 Many of the university students stayed here.
 Even there were a couple of professors staying with their family.
 As the realization of the advancing hour settled upon me, I gracefully gathered my clothes, proceeding with purpose towards the sanctuary of the bathroom.

 I entered the kitchen for my breakfast and coffee.
 I need a heavy dose of caffeine to compensate for my lack of sleep.
 I saw Paige sitting on the kitchen island engrossed in a book with her breakfast.
 Making a toast along with a large cup of black coffee, I sat next to her.

 Hearing my arrival, Paige looked up from her book with a smile.
 Her reaction changed upon seeing my face.

 “Good morning, is it the same dream again?” she asked with a concerned-filled voice.

 I nodded my head, rubbing my tired eyes.

 “No, Paige.
 My parents will be worried and want me to come back home.
-It is only four more months for us to complete the course.
-I don’t want any issues arising at the time.
+It will take us only four more months to complete the course.
+I don’t want any issues to arise at this time.
 Also, the frequency of the dream had reduced.”

 “Is the impact reduced?”
 She hit right on target.

 “No!
-But I can cope up.”
-I said to her.
+But I can cope,” I said to her.